Grants & Awards

 ACES provides resources for faculty who serve as 'Chancellor's Public Scholars' to deepen their own community-engaged scholarship through the development of new and/or revised American Cultures courses with community-based components such as community-based research or service-learning projects.
 Scholars receive a $3,000 stipend, up to $1,500 to support implementation of the community-based component, support from students serving as 'Chancellor's Public Fellows', the benefits of being part of an inter-disciplinary cohort of faculty, and the possibility of future course continuation funds.

-Now, in its third year, the program is building on an innovative and exciting first year of ACES efforts, in a wide range of departments, including African American Studies, Art Practice, Asian American Studies, The College of Natural Resources, Ethnic Studies, Gender and Women's Studies, The Haas Business School, The School of Public Health, The Graduate School of Education, Legal Studies and Psychology.
+Now, in its fifth year, the program is building on an innovative and exciting first year of ACES efforts, in a wide range of departments, including African American Studies, Art Practice, Asian American Studies, The College of Natural Resources, Ethnic Studies, Gender and Women's Studies, The Haas Business School, The School of Public Health, The Graduate School of Education, Legal Studies and Psychology.

 This initiative intends to transform how UC Berkeley engages its community partners, how students understand societal issues and how faculty's community-engaged scholarship is valued.